HL7/fhir-spl/input/pagecontent/index.md

 	* 53404-0 Vaccine Label
 	* 86445-4 Blanket No Changes Certification of Product Listing

+At the end of this phase, this guide will have captured the following:

+* SPL-to-FHIR and FHIR-to-SPL data elements mappings for the SPL document types listed above
+* FHIR profiles that correspond to the SPL document types listed above

-At the end of this phase, we will have developed mappings for all of the SPL Document Header, all text Sections, and for all drug product elements of the Principal Display Panel section.
-The following product elements are out-of-scope for this phase: Products intended for Animals, Dietary Supplements, Medical Food Products, Device Products, and Cosmetic Products.
+**NOTE:** The following product elements are out-of-scope for this phase: Products intended for Animals, Dietary Supplements, Medical Food Products, Device Products, and Cosmetic Products.

 ### Content and organization
 The implementation guide is organized into the following sections: